truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 Cloud Storage is the storage system to store binary object, like file.
 It is not a Database, nor a FileSystem.

-Upload and download files with similarities to a FS.
+Upload and download files with similarities to a FileSystem.
 A bucket has limited capabilities:
 * Writes: 1000 objects write per second (uploading, updating and deleting objects)
-* Reads: 5000 objects reads per second (listing objects, reading object data and metadata) A bucket is designed for autoscalability.
+* Reads: 5000 objects reads per second (listing objects, reading object data and metadata)

+A bucket is designed for autoscalability.
 By default, with the rates specified above, you can write up to 2.5Pb and read 13Pb in a month for 1Mb objects.

 If your application goes beyond those needs, you can increase the IO by ramping up your application.
-By by matching the default rate, and then ramp up every 20 minutes by doubling the request rate.
+By matching the default rate, and then ramp up every 20 minutes by doubling the request rate.

 In case of high-write applications, like dataflow process, you might faced some latency, contention or even errors if your buckets are not properly designed.

 In a bucket, the objects are indexed by Google to distribute the workloads across the different servers.
 If your objects key are in small range, then you increase the risk of Contention.
 Hopefully, Google detects such case and redistribute the loads across others available servers.

 Avoid using keys based on sequential information or timestamp.
-Those are no good choice to ensure a even distribution loads across your servers.
+Those are no good choice to ensure an even distribution loads across your servers.
 Make sure to include some randomness in the object key to ensure an even distribution.

 Example:
 * This is bad because you use a timestamp information to build the object key.